On the Averaged Colmez Conjecture: Shimura curve

-Now we would like to extend the groups $I, H''$ to integral models $\CI, \CH''$ using Breuil--Kisin's classification of $p$-divisible group \cite{Ki1}: any crystalline representation of $G_K:=\Gal (\bar K'/K')$ of Hodge--Tate weights $0$ or $-1$ arises from a $p$-divisible group over $O_{K'}$.
+Now we would like to extend the groups $I, H', H''$ to integral models $\CI, \CH', \CH''$ point by point using Breuil--Kisin's classification of $p$-divisible group \cite{Ki1}: any crystalline representation of $G_{K'}:=\Gal (\bar K'/K')$ of Hodge--Tate weights $0$ or $-1$ arises from a $p$-divisible group over $O_{K'}$.